bobbybudnick/SFS-Infrastructure/README.md

 The web scripts are an example of on demand meant to keep the server more idle.

 13. In the event of core switch failure
-CC Liberty and CC Independence switches connect to main switch
+CC Liberty and CC Independence switches connect to main switch.
-So connectivity can happen from main switch > subsidiary switch > fallback gateway
+So connectivity can happen from main switch > subsidiary switch > fallback gateway.

 14. RAS addendum
 Restart procedure in case the password is forgotten.